ceph/ceph/doc/radosgw/multisite.rst

 Zones
 -----

-Ceph Object Gateway supports the notion of zones.
-A zone defines a logical group consisting of one or more Ceph Object Gateway instances.
+A zone defines a logical group that consists of one or more Ceph Object Gateway instances.
+Ceph Object Gateway supports zones.

-Configuring zones differs from typical configuration procedures, because not all of the settings end up in a Ceph configuration file.
-You can list zones, get a zone configuration and set a zone configuration.
+The procedure for configuring zones differs from typical configuration procedures, because not all of the settings end up in a Ceph configuration file.
+Zones can be listed.
+You can "get" a zone configuration and "set" a zone configuration.

 Create a Zone
 ~~~~~~~~~~~~~

 To create a zone, specify a zone name.
-If it is a master zone, specify
+If you are creating a master zone,
-the ``--master`` option.
+specify the ``--master`` flag.
 Only one zone in a zone group may be a master
 zone.
-To add the zone to a zonegroup, specify the ``--rgw-zonegroup``
+To add the zone to a zonegroup, specify the ``--rgw-zonegroup`` option
-option with the zonegroup name.
+with the zonegroup name.

 .. prompt:: bash #